StrangeBeeCorp/docs/docs/thehive/setup/configuration/ssl.md

 ## Client configuration

-SSL configuration might be requis required to connect remote services.
+SSL configuration might be required to connect remote services.
 Following parameters can be defined:

 | Parameter                                | Type           | Description                          |
 | -----------------------------------------| -------------- | ------------------------------------ |